getify/monio/MONADS.md

 OK, if you've made it this far, take a deep breath.
 Seriously, maybe go for a walk to let some of this settle in.
 Maybe re-read it, a few times.

 We've already seen a decent, if basic, illustration of the idea of monads.
 And we didn't cover `Either` -- another *Sum Type* like `Maybe` but which holds values on both sides. `Either` is typically used to represent synchronous `try..catch` style exception handling.
 We also didn't cover `AsyncEither`, which extends `Either` to operate asynchronously (over promises), the same way `IO` transforms/handles them. `AsyncEither` is essentially **Monio**'s representation of a Promise/Future type.
+We also discussed the Reader monad type, and at **Monio**'s `State`.

-But compared to the expanse of Category Theory that *monad* fits in, it's a fairly narrow concept itself.
+But compared to the expanse of Category Theory that *monad* fits in, monad is a fairly narrow concept itself.
 There are a variety of adjacent (and somewhat related) concepts that come from Category Theory, and more specifically, "Algebraic Data Types" (ADTs) -- or are at least adapted from parts of it.
 These "friends" include:

 * Foldable
 * Concatable (aka, Semigroup)